Notify me

 . . . commonly known as the “Paul Newman Daytona,” became a symbol of cool and is highly sought after by collectors.
 The watch’s association with the charismatic actor adds a layer of cultural significance, making it an iconic timepiece beyond its technical merits.

 Queen Elizabeth II’s enduring connection to the Jaeger-LeCoultre Calibre 101 is a testament to the brand’s craftsmanship.
-This ultra-thin mechanical marvel has been a favorite of the Queen, showcasing a blend of regality and precision.
+This ultra-thin mechanical marvel has been a favourite of the Queen, showcasing a blend of regality and precision.

 These watches feature their links to significant people as important parts of their story.